avj2352/youtube-mp3-converter/README.md

 - Genre
 - Album Artwork

-> You need `ffmpeg` encoder installed in your machine in order for this Python script to work
+> You need `ffmpeg` encoder installed in your machine in order for the following scripts to work

+- youtube_converter.py
+- youtube_metadata.py

 ## Important Links